Forrest O'Connor: Career

 After launching the webcasting company Concert Window with fellow Harvard graduate Dan Gurney in 2010, O'Connor joined several Boston-based bands and, for the next three years, was an in-demand sideman, session musician, and backup vocalist.
 In summer 2013, he recorded a five-song EP, Wisewater, which was released through CDBaby and iTunes.
 Upon hearing the EP, Nashville-based string arranger and producer Kris Wilkinson introduced O'Connor to singer Kate Lee, then a senior at Belmont University, believing the two would work well together.
 O'Connor and Lee hit it off, and in January 2014, O'Connor returned to his hometown of Nashville so the two could begin performing as a duo under the name Wisewater.

 While waiting for Lee to graduate college, O'Connor worked as a session player and sideman and sat in regularly with the country house band at The Station Inn.
 In March 2014, he won the Tennessee State Mandolin Championship.
 Shortly thereafter, singer-songwriter Mary Gauthier saw Wisewater's first music video (for O'Connor's song, "What Have I Been Saying?") and invited them to perform with her on The Grand Ole Opry that June.
 Wisewater's first EP, The Demonstration, debuted at #13 on the iTunes Singer-Songwriter chart in November 2014.
 The duo toured nationally throughout 2015, sitting in with and opening for a range of artists including Emmylou Harris, Ricky Skaggs, Suzy Bogguss, Sam Bush, and Gauthier.
-Late that year, Wisewater became absorbed into the O’Connor Band featuring Mark O’Connor.
+Late that year, Wisewater became absorbed into the O'Connor Band featuring Mark O'Connor.

 O'Connor appeared on the final episode of the fourth season of ABC's hit series Nashville in May 2016, performing mandolin, acoustic guitar, and electric guitar behind Chris Carmack's character, Will Lexington.
 The O'Connor Band released its debut full-length album, Coming Home, in August 2016 on Rounder Records, and it reached No. 1 on the Billboard Top Bluegrass Albums chart.
 The album remained in the top 10 for most of the rest of 2016 and was hailed by No Depression as "a stunning debut".

 Hours after the O'Connor Band performed at the Premiere Ceremony of the 59th Annual Grammy Awards on February 12, 2017, Coming Home won the Grammy Award for Best Bluegrass Album.

 The O'Connor Band played at major festivals and performing arts centers throughout 2017–18, developing a reputation for stylistic versatility as well as virtuosic singing and instrumental playing.
 They have also appeared with the Nashville Symphony, Del McCoury, Bela Fleck, and the Zac Brown Band.

 Personal life

-O'Connor married Lee in April 2017 at Belhurst Castle in Geneva, NY.
 O'Connor's third cousin is American swimmer and Olympic gold medalist Katie Ledecky.